 Register your overseas travel and/or residential details here.

-Still current at: 22 May 2013
+Still current at: 19 June 2013

 New Zealanders travelling or resident in Tunisia are encouraged to register their details with the Ministry of Foreign Affairs and Trade

 Page last updated: 24 May 2013